 Dr. Gaetan Bonhomme received a Ph.D. in Materials Science and Engineering (2003) from Ecole des Mines (France) and an MBA from the Massachusetts Institute of Technology (2008), where he was the recipient of the McGovern award in Entrepreneurship.
 After his Ph.D., he was a Sr. Research Scientist at Saint-Gobain Corporation focused on high-performance materials for aerospace applications.
 He worked closely with manufacturing plants on scale up of new material processes destined for applications at General Electric, Pratt & Whitney, Honeywell, and Rolls Royce.
 After his MBA at M.I.T., he was the co-founder of Kurion, a VC-backed startup in the Environmental space, specifically Nuclear Waste Management.
 He was the program director of the Fukushima Task force in 2011, a key contract for Kurion worth tens of million.
 When Kurion was acquired for 350M US$ by environmental giant Veolia in March 2016, Dr. Bonhomme was Chief Technology Officer.

-Mr. Jacob Meyer earned his B.S. in Materials Science and Engineering from the University of Illinois followed by his M.S. in Materials Science and Engineering in 2015.
-His thesis work was focused on ATSP and novel uses of the interchain transesterification-based solid-state bonding and manufacturing.
-Mr. Meyer is also a co-founder of ATSP Innovations, a current partner, and serves as its Laboratory Director.
+Dr. Jacob Meyer earned his B.S. in Materials Science and Engineering from the University of Illinois followed by his M.S. in Materials Science and Engineering in 2015.
+He received his PhD from the Department of Mechanical Engineering at the University of Illinois in 2020.
+Dr. Meyer is also a co-founder of ATSP Innovations, a current partner, and serves as its VP of Technology.
 He has over fifteen peer-reviewed publications on polymer chemistry, physical and thermomechanical properties, fabrication techniques, and tribology.
-Mr. Meyer is also a current Ph.D. candidate in the Department of Mechanical Science and Engineering at the University of Illinois.

 Dr. Pixiang Lan is a full time research engineer at ATSP Innovations.
 He received his B.S. in in Mechanical Engineering and Automation (2008) from Jilin University (China) and M.S. in Mechanical & Electronics Engineering (2013) from Xiamen University (China).
 He received his Ph.D. in Mechanical Engineering at Texas A&M University in 2017.
 He is the author of more than 10 journal and conference papers, an expert on mechanical/machine design, tribology, with the hands on skills to explore new application of materials.